 Risk/Hazard Identification and control; Risk Assessment Procedure; What is a risk assessment?; Five steps to easy risk assessment; Method statement

-The risk assessment training course is suitable for anyone who wished to improve their competence to undertake risk assessments.
+Suitable for anyone who wished to improve their understanding of the best practice around risk assessments.

 On successful completion of this online Risk Assessments training course candidates will receive an echo3education completion certificate.
 This requires achievement of 80% or more during the final 20 question assessment.

 What you get with the Risk Assessment Training Online

 | Kept up to date with with UK legislation

 What is risk?

 RISK – The chance of an incident occurring due to a specific hazard.

 HAZARD – Potential source of harm or adverse health effect on a person.

 INCIDENT – Happens unexpectedly and unintentionally, includes near-misses where no damage or injury occurred.

 ACCIDENT – Happens unexpectedly and unintentionally, results in Damage or Injury